-We evaluate the ability of the proposed non-volume preserving transformation to reconstruct the diffeomorphism between the original and the embedding space on the LASA dataset\footnote{https://bitbucket.org/khansari/lasahandwritingdataset}, a dataset composed of handdrawn letters, that has been often used to compare performance of learned non-linear dynamical systems.
-Each demonstration is composed by $7$ trajectories ($1000$ samples position-velocity pair).
+We evaluate the ability of the proposed non-volume preserving transformation to reconstruct the diffeomorphism between the original and the embedding space on the LASA dataset\footnote{https://bitbucket.org/khansari/lasahandwritingdataset}, a dataset composed of hand-drawn letters, that has been often used to compare performance of learned non-linear DS.
+Each demonstration is composed by $7$ trajectories ($1000$ samples of position-velocity pairs).
 Since, in two dimensions, the reconstruction of the embedding does not require more than three trajectories, for each demonstration, we discard 4 trajectories that we use at testing time to evaluate performance.

 For the reconstruction of the embedding to be successful, it is necessary that the demonstrated trajectories are instances of a first order DS.
-While noise is tolerated, the trajectories should not intersect, as this would violate a fundamental property of first order dynamical system and core assumption of the DS graph representation.
+While noise is tolerated, the trajectories should not intersect, as this would violate a fundamental property of first order DS and core assumption of the DS graph representation.

 Therefore, whenever it was possible, from each demonstration, we selected trajectories in line with this requirement.
 In those cases where it was not possible, in order to retain a good statistical analysis on the diffeomorphism learning part, we reconstructed the graph structure manually.